RIP Cuomosexuals: Why Governors Were Never Going To Be Our Saviors

 When COVID-19 was first declared a global pandemic, the U.S. didn’t exactly have a national leader.
 We had Donald Trump, who wondered aloud if ingesting disinfectants could kill the virus.
 We had Mike Pence, an anti-science vice president put in charge of the White House’s COVID response team only to remain relatively absent in his final months in office.
 The bar was so low that, when New York became the epicenter of the virus, Gov. Andrew Cuomo quickly and easily emerged as the anti-Trump: the hero, the so-called coronavirus savior.
 He held daily press briefings, actually listened to experts like Dr. Anthony Fauci.
 He wore a mask, and instructed others to do so.
 He outlined safe practices.
-Essentially, he appeared composed, capable — and most importantly — honests.
+Essentially, he appeared composed, capable — and most importantly — honest.

 Advertisement